AI in Marketing: Tools, Strategies & Best Practices 2026

 - Create content drafts in seconds (blog articles, social posts, ad copy)

-- Analyze large amounts of data and identify patterns (campaign performance, customer behavior)
+- Analyze large amounts of data and recognize patterns (campaign performance, customer behavior)

 - Generate images and videos (product photos, social media graphics, mockups)